mjhoffm2/ReactTrainingTutorial/Part-7-%2D-Database-Integration-and-Entity-Framework-Core.md

 The 'init db' script will create an empty database on the database server called `SlackTraining`.
 You could easily make this database yourself if you want.
 The other 'init ddl' script will create the four tables you see in the diagram above, as well as the indices and foreign key constraints between them.
 The `SlackTraining` database must exist before you run the 'init ddl' script.
 You should be able to simply open up SSMS, connect to the local SQL Server Express instance, and run these queries without any additional configuration.

+If you want to change the database name, or if the init db script doesn't work for you, you can simply skip it and create the database yourself with any name.
+Next, update or remove the `USE [SlackTraining]` at the beginning of the init ddl script, and run it.
+Make sure that the database name that you pick is reflected in your connection strings.

 ## Create Entity Framework Database Context

 ### Overview